xyl-507/TGFAT/README.md

 The paper can be downloaded from [Chinese Journal of Aeronautics](https://doi.org/10.1016/j.cja.2023.03.048)

+The models and raw results can be downloaded from [GitHub](https://github.com/xyl-507/TGFAT/releases/tag/model).

 The models and raw results can be downloaded from [BaiduYun](https://pan.baidu.com/s/1lfrFIgevYlfUWXP8lz9kMw?pwd=1234).

 ### UAV Tracking